Covariate-informed latent interaction models: Addressing geographic & taxonomic bias in predicting bird-plant interactions: Variable importance in latent interaction models

+We investigated the impact of out-of-sample species, and developed an algorithm which combines samples from the posterior distribution using the original data and an importance sampling step to predict interactions for these species.
+To avoid distraction from our main focus, we refer interested readers to Supplement \ref{subsec:out_of_sample}.

-\subsection{Variable importance in latent interaction models}
+\section{Variable importance in latent interaction models}

 We propose a permutation-based approach to measure a covariate's importance in latent factor network models.
-In our study, this procedure will inform us of the relative importance of species traits for forming and detecting interactions.
+In our study, this procedure will inform us of the relative importance of species traits for forming interactions.
 We briefly discuss the approach here, though further details are included in Supplement \ref{supp_sec:variable_importance}.
 We are interested in studying the importance of the $k^{th}$ bird trait.
 We use $\covsB_{.k}$ to denote the vector of the $k^{th}$ covariate across all bird species.
-For each $(i,j)$ pair of species, let $l_{ij}^{(r)}$ be the logit of the $r^{th}$ posterior sample for the probability of interaction in \cref{eq:model_probinter}, and $\bm l_{.j}^{(r)}$ be the vector of these probabilities across $i$, $(l_{1j}^{(r)}, l_{2j}^{(r)}, \dots, l_{n_\birds j}^{(r)})^T$.
+For each $(i,j)$ pair of species, let $l_{ij}^{(r)}$ be the logit of the $r^{th}$ posterior sample for the probability of interaction in \cref{eq:model_probinter}, and $\bm l_{.j}^{(r)}$ be the vector of these probabilities across $i$, $\big(l_{1j}^{(r)}, l_{2j}^{(r)}, \dots, l_{n_\birds j}^{(r)} \big)^T$.
 For each posterior sample $r$ and plant species $j$, we calculate the squared correlation between the predicted interaction probabilities $\bm l_{.j}^{(r)}$ and the covariate $\covsB_{.k}$.
 We average these values over all plant species $j$ and posterior samples.
 For a large number of permutations $B$, we reorder the entries in $\covsB_{.k}$ and repeat this process.
 We use the number of standard deviations away from the mean of the permuted test statistics that the observed test statistic falls as a measure of variable importance.
-In all the steps, we only consider bird species with observed values of the covariate.
-The reason is that imputed covariate values are based on the latent factors which also drive the interaction model, and using them in a variable importance measure could lead to misleading conclusions on the covariate importance measure.
-We discuss this and other considerations in more detail in Supplement \ref{supp_sec:variable_importance}.
 A similar approach is followed for the plant species $\covsP$.